jotavare/jotavare.github.io/wpa_psk_hacking.md

 # **WPA-PSK HACKING GUIDE**

 When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize `WPA-PSK` (Wi-Fi Protected Access Pre-Shared Key) encryption, which is commonly used in wireless networks to secure data transmission.

 While it offers a level of security, there are vulnerabilities to consider.
 This guide will explore one of the most common methods of hacking WPA-PSK networks for educational purposes only.

 ## **Introduction**

-When you connect to a network from a wireless device, a `handshake` is sent from the device to the router.
-This handshake contains the encrypted password.
+When you connect to a network from a wireless device, a `handshake` is sent from the device to the `router`.
+This `handshake` contains the `encrypted password`.

-While it's not possible to reverse the encrypted password, you can use a technique called a word list attack.
+While it's not possible to reverse the `encrypted password`, you can use a technique called a `word list attack`.
 A word list is a huge text file containing thousands of passwords.
-By comparing the encrypted handshake password with the passwords in the word list, you can determine the real password.
+By comparing the encrypted `handshake` password with the passwords in the word list, you can determine the real password.

 ## **Requirements**

-- Computer running `Linux` distribution;
+- `Linux` distro distribution;
-- Computer with a network card that supports `monitor mode`;
+- PC with a network card that supports `monitor mode`;
 - Install the package `Aircrack-ng` with the command `sudo apt install aircrack-ng`;

 ## **Procedure**

-### 1 - Determine the Network Interface
+### **Determine the Network Interface**

 <div class="code-example" markdown="1">
 Identify the wireless network interfaces, which usually start with w (e.g., `wlp3s0`).